Divyasreenelli57/Smart-Baggage-System-using-IoT/README.md

-# Smart-Baggage-System-using-IoT
+# Baggage-Tracking-using-IoT
-A smart baggage system using IoT leverages connected devices like sensors and RFID tags to track luggage in real-time, offering users real-time location information and alerts, enhancing security and reducing the risk of loss or theft.
+A system which tracks baggage continuously using GPS module

+Parameswar Kanuparthi